-‘Death by bullet point’, is it really that deadly?
+‘Death by Bullet Point’ – What do you think, is it really that bad?

 What will it take?

 A global referendum or simply a mass awakening ?

 If you are going to present a deck of slides fraught with bullet points, you may as well give them to your audience.

 Ask your audience to take them away and read them for themselves.

 That’s exactly what they will do if they are up on the screen and you start talking over them anyway.

 The moment any text appears on any visual aid you are sending an unspoken instruction to your audience to read that text.